jquery-archive/PEP/README.md

 Touches will not generate events unless inside of an area that has a valid `touch-action` attribute defined.
 This is to maintain composition scrolling optimizations where possible.

+## navigator.maxTouchPoints

+As the information necessary to populate [`navigator.maxTouchPoints`](https://www.w3.org/TR/pointerevents/#extensions-to-the-navigator-interface) is not available in browsers that do not natively implement pointer events, PEP does not currently polyfill this extension to the `navigator` interface.

 ### Browser Compatibility

 PEP should work on IE 10+ and the latest versions of Chrome, Safari, Firefox, and Opera.
 In any [browser implementing pointer events natively](http://caniuse.com/#feat=pointer) (detected by checking for `window.PointerEvent`), PEP won't do anything.